-MASTER OF ARTS COMPARATIVE LITERARY AND CULTURAL STUDIES INTRODUCTION The Department of English Language and Literature offers a Master of Arts program in Comparative Literary and Cultural Studies.
-Full-time and part-time students are admitted to this program.
+The Department of English Language and Literature offers a Master of Arts program in Comparative Literary and Cultural Studies.
+Students must write a thesis in order to obtain an MA degree, otherwise a diploma is awarded.
 The program is designed to provide students with the terms, facts, concepts and theories relevant to Comparative Literature to enable them to compare and contrast texts from different schools, orientations and cultures, develop and advanced level of conscious appreciation of other cultures and civilizations and an informed vision of the world literary scene.
+Only thesis option is offered.

 According to the University Council decision dated 4/2/2007, Thesis students admitted with effect from September 2007 are exempted from the comprehensive examination.
-PROGRAM REQUIREMENTS The program requirements are: